-- Ask price: is the lowest price at which the investor is willing to sell the currancy pair.
+- Ask price: is the lowest price at which the investor is willing to sell the currency pair.

-- Spread: this is the difference between the buying and selling price of a currency pair, expressed in pips.
+- Spread: this is the difference between the buying and selling price of a currency pair, expressed in pips calculation.
 This is the cost paid for opening a Forex trade.